bxparks/rpn83p/USER_GUIDE.md

 - real time clock
     - I believe the TI-84 Plus has an RTC.
     - It would be interesting to expose some time, date, and timezone features.
+- `UNIT` conversions
+    - several places assume US customary units (e.g. US gallons) instead of British or Canadian imperial units
+    - it'd be nice to support both types, if we can make the menu labels self-documenting and distinctive
+- user selectable integer size for `BASE` functions
+    - currently, binary, octal, hexadecimal routines are implemented internally using 32-bit unsigned numbers
+    - the user ought to be able to specify the integer size for those
+      operations: 8 bits, 16 bits, 32 bits, maybe 48 bits and 64 bits
+    - the user-interface will be a challenge: for large integer sizes, the number of digits will no longer fit inside the 14-15 digits available on a single line.
+- Support more than 14 digits using `BASE 2`
+    - The underlying integer representation is 32 bit, it would be nice to be able to display all of those digits.
+    - But this could be a difficult UI problem, because 32 digits will require 3 lines on the display, as each line currently can support only 14, maybe 15 digits.
+- system memory
+    - Might be useful to expose some system status functions, like memory.
+    - We can always drop into the TI-OS and use `2ND` `MEM` to get that information, so it's not clear that this is worth the effort.
+- transfer info between RPN83P and TI-OS
+    - It may be useful to share results between the TI-OS and the RPN83P app.
+    - To start, I think we can use `ANS` variable on the TI-OS to transport the `stX` register on the RPN83P.

 <a name="FarFuture"></a>
 ### Far Future